ljj21/Bilibili_video_crawler/README.md

 cd Bilibili_video_crawler
 pip install -r requirements.txt
 ```
+By the way, you need to install [ffmpeg](https://www.ffmpeg.org/) to mix the video and audio files.
 ## Usage
 ### Config your cookies
 Before using this crawler, you need to config your cookies.
 You can get your cookies by logging in to Bilibili and pressing `F12` to open the developer tools.
 Then you need to create a file named `config.json` in the root directory of this repository.
 The content of `config.json` should be like this: